intel-analytics/ipex-llm/python/llm/portable-installer/setup.md

 # How to use

-Just simply run `setup.bat` and it will download and install all dependency.
+Just simply run `setup.bat` and it will download and install all dependency and generate a zip file for user to use.